Chapter 11: Visual Messaging

 • Treat the infographic as visual journalism: no factual or grammatical errors and be sure to include proper citation of all included information

-Even two infographics on the same topic might look very different based on the visuals used.
-If you follow the process above and need help with the graphic design, this Buffer article outlines several free online tools like Canva that provide templates and other support for infographic design.
+If you follow the process above and need help with the graphic design, the free online tool Canva provides templates and other support for infographic design.

 License